OctopusDeploy/blog/blog/2020-12/webinar-of-the-year/index.md

 ## Deploying Microservice containers to Kubernetes

-Kubernetes is a hot topic in DevOps and in this webinar, Shawn Sesna gives you a 101 of Kubernetes and what's involved, and how you can use Octopus Deploy to manage your Containers, Pods, Deployments & Variable management.
+Kubernetes is a hot topic in DevOps.
+In this webinar, Shawn Sesna gives you a 101 of Kubernetes and what's involved, and how you can use Octopus Deploy to manage your Containers, Pods, Deployments & Variable management.
 We cover the following topics:

 - The basic concepts of Kubernetes.
 - Take an existing application and deploy it as a container using Octopus Deploy.